envato/rack-ecg/README.md

 # Rack::ECG

-Rack middleware for Ruby web apps to provide a simple health check endpoint to tell you vital life signs from inside your app.
+An easy to configure Rack middleware for Ruby web apps to provide a simple health check endpoint that tells you vital life signs about your app.
+All without the boilerplate service checking code you've written 10 times before.

+(it's ECG as in electrocardiogram - as in the machine that monitors how your heart works)

 ## Features
 - simple 1 line to drop into your `config.ru` or `config/application.rb` file to